You are here:

 Source: National Association for the Advancement of Colored People, The Crisis, Volume 20, No. 3, July 1920

-How to cite: “Race Intelligence” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/race-intelligence."
+How to cite: “Race Intelligence, excerpt,” W.E.B.
+DuBois, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/race-intelligence.

-- What are DuBois’s criticisms of intelligence tests?
+- What were DuBois’ criticisms of intelligence tests?
 There are several different ones, so make sure you find more than one.

-- What does DuBois mean that “the average included most of both races”?
-How are the mathematics concepts of “average” and “range” a part of his argument?
+- What did DuBois mean that “the average included most of both races”?
+How are the mathematic concepts of “average” and “range” a part of his argument?

-- What do you notice about DuBois’s rhetorical style?
-How does he write this piece?
-How do you think he wants his readers to feel?
+- What do you notice about DuBois’ rhetorical style?
+How did he write this piece?
+How do you think he wanted his readers to feel?

 - DuBois points out one kind of question on the IQ test and implies - but does not state why - it is unfair.
 Why is it unfair to ask test takers to “complete pictures where the net was missing in the tennis court or the ball in the bowling alley”?